On Harish-Chandra's Isomorphism: Introduction

 where $\gep_+(h)\in \{\pm 1\}$ is the sign of the product $\Delta_+(h)$ of the factors of $\Delta(h)$ corresponding to the non-imaginary roots.
 He then moved on to show that $F_f\in C^\infty(H')$ has bounded support, is a bounded function, and extends to a smooth function on the larger set $H''\subset H$ where only the factors of $\Delta$ corresponding to the noncompact imaginary roots are nonvanishing.
-Subsequently he derived that for $f\in C^\infty_c(G)$ and $z\in \Cz(G)$ one has the following remarkable formula ($h\in H'$):